(Last Updated on : 16/10/2019)

 are concerned, most of the literary sources mention barley, rice

 products, etc. Some of them also talk about fish and meat.
 Like for instance, among the food grains, the Rig Veda

 repetitively states barley, particularly fried barley, cereals, pulses, mustard

 , butter and rice as the staple food.
 Dhanya has also been mentioned, as well as crushed grain, mixed with curd

 , rice, barley and wheat appear to be the staple food.
 Different products of barley and rice, and various milk products are mentioned in some of the literary sources for ancient Indian culture

 .
-Some of the appliances and utensils, associated with the preparation of food, are also have a mention in certain Brahmanas; for example pestle, winnowing basket, plate, pot, utensils made of bell-metal, etc. Among the drinks are mentioned soma, sura, honey, milk and fruit-juice.
-Kalpasutras also mentions the use of various food grains, namely rice, barley, wheat, millet, sesame and pulses
+Some of the appliances and utensils, associated with the preparation of food, also have a mention in certain Brahmanas; for example pestle, winnowing basket, plate, pot, utensils made of bell-metal, etc. Drinks, which are mentioned, include soma, honey, milk and fruit-juice.
+The Kalpasutras

-also confirms the vogue of meat-eating.
-The offer of meal in Sraddhas and sacrifices appears to have been preordained by Shastras.
+mentions masura, tila, yava, besides varieties of rice.
+The offer of meal in Sraddhas and sacrifices appear to have been preordained by Shastras.
 Manu Smriti

 Interestingly, Vedic literature